Special Needs Programs "Focusing on Abilities not Disabilities"

 inner city youth.

-Our non profit organization combines the unique talents and passions of performing artists and special education teachers.
+Our non profit organization combines the unique talents and passions of performing artists, special education teachers and Certified Dementia Communication Specialists and Facilitators.
 Drama Interaction believes we each can be a star on life's stage if we focus on ability rather than disability.
 Drama Interaction offers our artists a starring role on the stage of life!